Jollywatt/typst-fletcher/src/layout.typ

-/// Determine the sizes of grid cells from nodes and edges.
+/// Determine the number and sizes of grid cells needed for a diagram with the
+/// given nodes and edges.
 ///
 /// Returns a dictionary with:
 /// - `origin: (u-min, v-min)` Coordinate at the grid corner where elastic/`uv`